sanchitaa14/Myntra/README.md

 ![image](https://github.com/user-attachments/assets/cc35e5a0-4ba6-43bb-98ad-cbd2ed537467)

+Firstly press s to switch to expo go
-Then scan the above qr code(the one which will show up in your terminal) The app will start running on your phone.
+Then scan the newly shown qr code(the one which will show up in your terminal) The app will start running on your phone.

 ## Usage